ankschoubey/blog/src/content/post/life-blog/135-psychology-concepts.md

 <iframe src="https://www.youtube.com/embed/OP6SXMr-6_g?si=h1ySzaPb-JA1ZXMo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+In nature, sympathetic nervous system is activated for small bursts. (for example: when you see a Tiger and need to run.).
+But in our modern world small problems which are not life threatning can be interpretted by body as a strength.
+This can cause `Nervous System Dysregulation` i.e. even if no treat exists the body feels like it's under stress.

+What we need to learn to do is learn to regulate our nervous system better.
+And if we have a dysregulated nervous system, focus on `healing our nervous system`.

 ### 1.6 **Trauma**: Most Important Topic

 #### Body/Mind acts like it's under stress based on something that happened a long time ago which isn't present now

-- Trauma can be harder to identify.
+- `Trauma` can be harder to identify.
 It's the great chameleon of mental illness because it can manifest as many things.

 1. **Chronic Depression:** Someone depressed their whole life.
 2. **Impulsivity** or Lack of unifying direction.